unn/google-map-chunker/README.md

 # Google Map Chunker #
-	This is a port of the sourceforge project that has been abandoned.
+This is a port of the [SourceForge project](http://sourceforge.net/projects/gmapschunker/) that has been abandoned.